-Geraldton is a smaller suburb in Western Australia within the Greater Geraldton local government area (postcode 6530).
-With a population of 3,246, the suburb has a mature demographic with a median age of 47.
+Geraldton (postcode 6530) is a smaller residential area in Western Australia within the Greater Geraldton local government area.
+The area has roughly 3,246 residents and a mature demographic, with a median age of 47.
 Households earn a median income of $59K per year, with an average household size of 2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +0.9% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Irish.

 Geraldton is served by 13 schools, including 7 primary, 3 secondary, 1 combined, 2 special.
 The average ICSEA score is 932, which is below the national average of 1,000.
 Public transport access includes 38 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.

-From an investment perspective, Geraldton offers a gross rental yield of 6.6%, rated as high yield.
-Property prices sit below the state median ($345K/$951K), suggesting a potential value opportunity.
+From an investment perspective, Gross rental yield sits at around 7.5% (high yield).
+Property prices sit below the state median ($345K/$951K), which can point to relative value.
 The price-to-income ratio of 5.8x is considered affordable.
 House prices have moved +15.0% year-on-year.
+Population growth of +0.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.